 You can encourage a sense of camaraderie and belonging by weaving social aspects into your overall onboarding experience.
 Consider a kickoff team lunch, meet-and-greet office tour, and designated “culture buddy” to guide hires through their first days.

 Onboarding technology from bob eases introductions with customizable new-hire packets and a Get to Know You email to highlight common interests.

 With many modern workplaces going remote, hiring and onboarding processes are following suit.
-Fortunately, onboarding software can help make distanced orientation and training a breeze.
+Fortunately, onboarding software can help make distanced new employee orientation and training a breeze.
 You can follow all of the same automated, personalized processes as usual, plus group discussions, Q&As, and training sessions by videoconference.

 It doesn’t need to be all business; first impressions still matter.
 Be sure to consider creative ways to help a hire feel involved with colleagues they’ve never met in person — think remote coffee dates, virtual team-building projects, or timed lunch delivery.

 For remote or in-office onboarding, technology like BambooHR gives new hires checklists to stay organized and on track.